-It is the burden of Mr. Wyatt, as a pastor and parent, to assist in providing parents with an alternative option for the education of their child(ren).
+As a pastor and parent, it is the burden of Pastor Levi to assist in providing parents with an alternative option for the education of their child(ren).
 The vision that he and the staff of Foundation Christian School share is to provide a high quality education in an environment that promotes both the educational and spiritual growth of the children.

 Mr. Wyatt received his Bachelor’s degree in Church Administration from Champion Baptist College in May of 2009.
 Following graduation, he began working on staff at Happy Valley Baptist Church in Villa Rica, GA where he served until he became the Pastor of Calvary Baptist Church in Rockmart, GA, in September 2015.